 Race and Grace

-What happened on the day of Pentecost shows that God's confusion of languages at Babel, which ultimately resulted in the multitude of people groups existing today, was not a curse but a blessing that would ultimately serve to amplify the LORD’s greatness as people from every nation are united through faith in Jesus Christ.
-Revelation 5:9-11 tells of God's throne room in which worshippers from every nation, tribe, and language are present.
+What happened on the day of Pentecost shows that God's confusion of languages at Babel was not a curse but a blessing that would ultimately serve to amplify the LORD’s greatness, as people from every nation and ethnicity are being united through faith in Jesus Christ.
+Revelation 5:9-11 tells of God's throne room in which worshipers from every nation, tribe, and language are present.
 This confirms that no race is superior to another.
-It further shows that God never intends to cancel out or diminish race and ethnicity.
+It further shows that we will carry our ethnic identity with us into eternity.
+God never intends to cancel out or diminish race and ethnicity.
 Neither should we.

 We should not seek to be color blind.
-If this is our goal we will miss the manifold (multicolored) wisdom of God displayed in the beauty of his diverse people, who are united through faith in Christ.
-Race (or skin tone) is not the center of our identity, but it is an integral part of our identity.
-It is not the source or substance of our unity, but it displays more fully the beauty of the One who is our source and substance.
+If this is our goal we will miss the manifold (Greek lit. many-colored) wisdom of God displayed in the beauty of his diverse people, who are united through faith in Christ.
+Ethnicity is not the center of our identity, but it is an integral part of our identity.
+It is not the source or substance of our unity, but it displays more fully the beauty of the One who truly unites us to God and to one another.
 Yes!
 We should see color and celebrate it to the glory of Christ!